Pine Grove Historical Museum: Moses Wisner

 Although Wisner was a lawyer, he had a passion for farming, so he bought enough land for chickens and cattle, and for fruit trees and growing vegetables.

 In 1858, Wisner was elected governor of Michigan.
 Since there was no governor's mansion in Lansing, Wisner remodeled his Greek Revival-Style home to accommodate his responsibilities as governor.

 Rather than running for re-election for governor, Wisner organized a volunteer infantry regiment to fight in the U.S. Civil War, and in 1862 the 22nd Michigan Infantry left for Kentucky with Colonel Wisner in command.
 Before leaving, Wisner transferred ownership of the Pine Grove property to his wife, Angeolina.

-In 1863, Moses Wisner died in Kentucky of typhoid fever.

 Pine Grove

 The grounds of Wisner's mansion included a large grove of pine trees, so Wisner named the property "Pine Grove."

 Pioneer Museum

 Located in the carriage house is the Pioneer Museum, which features a collection hand-made tools and farm implements from the late 1800s.